-Anyone visiting your site and interacting with your content is a website user, and understanding user behaviour is one key to boosting your conversion rates through website optimisation.
-In order to optimise, you need to go beyond merely monitoring behavior, and analyse visitor interactions.
-Analysis will give you insights into when your visitor access and where.
+Anyone visiting your site and interacting with your content is a website user, and understanding user behaviour is a key to boosting your conversion rates.
+Optimising your web pages will capture website visitors.
+In order to optimise, you need to monitor user behaviour and analyse visitor interactions.
+Analysis will give insights into when your visitors access and where and how.
 For example, segmenting data will allow you to see the devices your visitors use.
-This means that if your visitors numbers drop off on mobile devices, or the bounce rate is higher for certain pages, you can adjust the site to enhance the visitor experience.
-Monitoring segmented data also allows you to see which changes are effective.
+This means that if your visitors numbers drop off on mobile devices, or the bounce rate is higher for certain pages, you can adjust the site to enhance the visitor experience and retain their interest.
+Monitoring segmented data also allows you to see which changes you have implemented are effective.

 Just like you, your users’ needs are not static.
 Their preferences and behaviours will evolve, and it is the job of website optimisation to monitor changing user behaviours and trends, and take action to continue to meet the needs of your visitors.
 For example, if there is a downturn in browsing time, it is important to pinpoint the reasons why (e.g.: boredom or a cluttered site), and address them to avoid losing customers.

 If you are on a budget, the following free tools are specifically designed for researching the behaviour of your site users:

 - Google Analytics: a powerful analytics tool including Adwords and Adsense.
 Google Adwords offers conversion tracking and data integration with Adsense.

 - io: a premium analysis tool that has the capability to scale up for larger enterprise-level demand.